Bravo-Lin/antfu/pages/index.md

 Outside of programming I'm also quite interested in music, philosophy and games, but in most of these areas I'm more of an appreciator than a creator, hahaha.

-I'm still learning how to be a good creator (in any field) because it's really cool.
+I'm still learning how to be a creator (in any field) because it's really cool.
 If you have any interesting ideas let me know, maybe we can try it out.

 ***